kottans/kottans-course-bootstrap/README.md

 ### <a id="live-event"></a> Running the course / workshops

+Student-to-student interactions are essential part of any Kottans course. while having video is awesome for education purposes, broadcasting every single lecture is known to affect students attendance to venue.
+If you're running single location course sharing recorded video after actual lecture might be a good option.

 We usually would use [Hangouts on Air](https://plus.google.com/hangouts/onair) for setting up broadcast on youtube.

 > Note: as of July 2016 switching user dropdown on top right is not working, so to switch to another account and start hangout using it, modify URL to be something like https://plus.google.com/u/1/hangouts/onair where 1 is the index of user in dropdown you want to use